BuddyConnect – Building an inclusive workplace for neurodiverse staff

 But, as beneficial as that may be, it can fail to address the ongoing wellbeing of those individuals.

 We wanted BuddyConnect to be informal and focused on wellbeing.
-When users are experiencing stress due to their environment, they can simply message their buddy who can suggest somewhere else better suited for them to work.
+When users are experiencing stress due to their environment, they can simply message their buddy who might be able to suggest a different environment better suited for them to work.

 Our aim is for the app to start a real, personal relationship as the needs and preferences of each neurodiverse individual are unique.